strangerstudios/pmpro-register-helper/readme.txt

 1. Using Register Helper fields in conjuction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).

 == Changelog ==
+= 1.3.7 =
+* ENHANCEMENT: Improved display of field elements and checkout boxes for compatibility for 1.9.4.

 = 1.3.5 =
 * BUG FIX: Incorrect function definition (static vs non-static).
 * BUG FIX: Didn't save RH fields from pmpro-add-member-admin